Round-Lobed Hepatica – Anemone americana

 Native To State: YES

-Appearance: Ratibida pinnata is a herbaceous perennial known for its yellow, drooping ray flowers and prominent cone-shaped disk.
+Appearance: Caulophyllum thalictroides is a herbaceous perennial known for its blue-green compound leaves and small, yellowish-green flowers.

-Habitat: It is commonly found in prairies and open woodlands.
+Habitat: It is commonly found in woodlands and shaded areas, often in rich, moist soils.

-Distribution: Yellow coneflower is native to North America.
+Distribution: Blue cohosh is native to eastern North America.

 Occurrence